MHD Effect on Fluid Flow CFD Simulation, ANSYS Fluent Training

 MHD Project Description

 The present problem simulates a fluid flow with electrical conductivity properties in a simple square chamber by ANSYS Fluent software.
 The MHD model was used to model this work.
-Magnetohydrodynamic (MHD) is a science that studies the magnetic properties of electrically conductive fluids.
+Magnetohydrodynamics (MHD) is a science that studies the magnetic properties of electrically conductive fluids.
 In fact, the MHD deals with the interaction between magnetic particles within a fluid stream and the magnetic field.
 In this case, the fluid flow field and the magnetic field are combined, which is influenced by the induction of electric current due to the movement of the conductive material in a magnetic field, as well as the Lorentz force due to the interaction of the magnetic field and the electric current.

 The MHD model is defined in the present simulation by magnetic induction method.
 This MHD definition method includes two user-defined scalar magnetic flux field functions in the x and y directions; The electrical potential method, on the other hand, involves a voltage scalar function.
 For the four boundaries of the computational area of the problem, the boundary condition of the insulating wall type is defined; This means that no electric current is transmitted at these boundaries.